-The 2024-25 November Estimate communicated OA will add long-acting injectable cabotegravir to the PrEP-AP formulary for use in select situations where patients who have insurance through a parent, guardian, spouse, or domestic partner, but cannot use this insurance to access PrEP for confidentiality reasons.
+Description of Change: OA will add long-acting injectable cabotegravir to the PrEP-AP formulary for use in select situations where patients who have insurance through a parent, guardian, spouse, or domestic partner, but cannot use this insurance to access PrEP for confidentiality reasons.
 These individuals are referred to as clients with confidentiality concerns and otherwise do not have access to any program that can cover the cost of injectable PrEP medications.
 PrEP-AP will also provide coverage for long-acting injectable cabotegravir for minors who are eligible for injectable PrEP.
 This is a refinement of the coverage criteria communicated in the 2023-24 May Revision where select situations included uninsured patients that could not access long-acting injectable cabotegravir through an insurance plan or the manufacturer's assistance program.
-OA is considering covering copays for Apretude for PrEP-AP clients with Medicare Part D drug coverage (or Medicare Advantage plans) and wrap around coverage for insured clients, the cost of which was included in the 2023-24 and 2024-25 fiscal impact of the 2024-25 November Estimate.
+OA is considering covering copays for Apretude for PrEP-AP clients with Medicare Part D drug coverage (or Medicare Advantage plans) and wrap around coverage for insured clients, the cost of which is included in the 2023-24 and 2024-25 fiscal impact.